JoshBirnbaum/distributed-methodology/Methodology.md

 1. The team owns the project.
 There are many kinds of work to be done, and any work can be done by any team member.
 You are authorized to contribute in any way to the project.
-Some people will tend to work on particular aspects of the game, but that is by choice, not as a rule.
+Some people will tend to work on particular aspects of the project, but that is by choice, not as a rule.
     - We foster [T-shaped
       skills](https://en.wikipedia.org/wiki/T-shaped_skills), such that all team
       members share core competencies, and individual team members provide depth